jasonccox/hugo-site/content/resume.md

 no_rss: true
 ---

-I'm a recent computer science graduate with several years of software engineering experience.
+I'm a computer science Ph.D. student with several years of software engineering experience.
 I'm known for my ability to **learn quickly**, **work independently**, and **get the details right**.
 If you'd like to work with me, [get in touch](mailto:hi@jasoncarloscox.com).

 ---

+## Education

+**Ph.D. in Computer Sciense** ([Georgia Institute of Technology](https://gatech.edu), anticipated May 2027)

+**B.S. in Computer Science; Minor in Business** ([Brigham Young University](https://byu.edu), Dec 2020)

+- GPA: 4.0 / 4.0

+---

 ## Work Experience

-**Software Engineer II** ([Qualtrics](https://qualtrics.com), Oct 2021 - present)<br />
+**Software Engineer II** ([Qualtrics](https://qualtrics.com), Oct 2021 - Aug 2022)<br />
 **Software Engineer I** ([Qualtrics](https://qualtrics.com), Jan - Oct 2021)<br />
 **Part-time Software Engineer** ([Qualtrics](https://qualtrics.com), Mar 2019 - Dec 2020)

-- Led team initiatives to design/create survey components, strengthen platform security, and improve testing systems
+- Led team initiatives to design/create survey components ahead of schedule
+- Mentored engineering intern in software development and collaboration skills
+- Reduced load-induced outages by decreasing required API calls by up to 80%
+- Implemented complex React features from scratch, such as a drag-and-drop list and an auto-complete search box
 - Prevented frontend regressions by creating a visual testing framework in Cypress
-- Developed accessible, responsive survey-taking web app with React and TypeScript
+- Provided insight into future development priorities by collecting and analyzing usage metrics
+- Improved platform security by enforcing strict TLS and implementing virus scanning
 - Increased service scalability by automating infrastructure creation with Terraform and AWS
+- Consistently recognized for high throughput and dedication to high-quality code design

 **Research Assistant** ([BYU Internet Security Research Lab](https://isrl.byu.edu), Jul - Aug 2020)